Guiding Light: 1960s

 Agnes Nixon relinquished her role as chief writer during 1965 to work on Another World.
 On March 13, 1967, The Guiding Light was first broadcast in color.
 On September 9, 1968, the program was expanded from 15 to 30 minutes.

-The 1960s featured the introduction of black characters, played by Billy Dee Williams, James Earl Jones, Ruby Dee, and Cicely Tyson,and the main emphasis of the series shifted to Bill and Bert's children, Mike and Ed; the character of Bill Bauer was written out in July 1969, presumed dead after a plane crash.
+The 1960s featured the introduction of Black characters, played by Billy Dee Williams, James Earl Jones, Ruby Dee, and Cicely Tyson.
+The emphasis of the series shifted to Bill and Bert's children, Mike and Ed; the character of Bill Bauer was written out in July 1969, presumed dead after a plane crash.
 The show also became a bit more topical during the 1960s, with such storylines as Bert Bauer's diagnosis of uterine cancer in 1962.

 A number of new characters were introduced during the mid- to late 1960s, including Dr. Sara McIntyre, who remained a major character through the early 1980s.

 1970s

-Much of the story during the first half of the 1970s was dominated by Stanley Norris' November 1971 murder and the ensuing trial, as well as the exploits of villainesses Charlotte Waring and Kit Vested.
-Charlotte (at the time played by Melinda Fee) was murdered by Kit (Nancy Addison) on August 26, 1973, and then Kit herself was shot by Joe Werner (Anthony Call) in self-defense on April 24, 1974, after she had attempted to poison Sara McIntyre.
+Much of the story during the first half of the 1970s was dominated by Stanley Norris' November 1971 murder and the subsequent trial, as well as the exploits of villainesses Charlotte Waring and Kit Vested.
+Charlotte (at the time played by Melinda Fee) was murdered by Kit (Nancy Addison) on August 26, 1973.
+The following year, Kit was shot by Joe Werner (Anthony Call) in self-defense on April 24, 1974, after she had attempted to poison Sara McIntyre.

-A pivotal character, off-and-on, until the spring of 1998, Roger Thorpe, was introduced on April 1, 1971.
+Roger Thorpe was introduced on April 1, 1971 and became a pivotal character.
 The role of Roger was originally proposed to be a blond, fair-skinned, preppy type, a man who was dating his boss's daughter Holly.
-Ultimately, Michael Zaslow, a dark haired actor, was hired for the role instead by long-time casting director, Betty Rea.
+Ultimately, Michael Zaslow, a dark-haired actor, was hired for the role instead by long-time casting director, Betty Rea.
 Zaslow portrayed Roger as a complicated and multifaceted villain.

-Theo Goetz, the actor who played Papa Bauer since the first episode of The Guiding Light, died in 1972.
-The decision was made to have Papa Bauer die in the storyline as well.
+Cast member Theo Goetz, who played Papa Bauer, died in 1972.
+Producers decided that Papa Bauer would die onscreen.
 The cast paid tribute to Goetz and Papa Bauer in a special memorial episode which aired on February 27, 1973.

-Pressured by newer, more youth-oriented soap operas such as All My Children, Procter & Gamble hired head writers Bridget and Jerome Dobson during 1975, who started writing in November 1975.
+Pressured by newer, more youth-oriented soap operas such as All My Children, Procter & Gamble hired head writers Bridget and Jerome Dobson in 1975, who started writing in November.
 The Dobsons introduced a more nuanced, psychologically layered writing style, and included timely story lines, including a complex love/hate relationship between estranged spouses/step-siblings Roger and Holly.
-They also created a number of well-remembered characters, including Rita Stapleton, whose complex relationships with Roger and Ed propelled much of the story for the remainder of the decade, Alan Spaulding, and Ross Marler, both of whom remained major characters into the 2000s.
+They also introduced several new characters, including Rita Stapleton, whose complex relationships with Roger and Ed propelled much of the story for the remainder of the decade, as well as mogul Alan Spaulding and brash lawyer Ross Marler.